drinkbird/drinkbird.github.io/_posts/blog/2017-05-15-all-about-results.md

 The real question is, who's really responsible for keeping a project's quality high?
 Let's expose some common misconceptions about software engineering and discuss the engineer's true role in the evolution of a software system.

+# The first word of software is 'soft'

+It's essential for us to keep in mind the intention for inventing software in the first place.
+We conceived it as a vehicle of making the behavior of computers and machines easy to change.
+By producing software that's hard to change we essentially beat the purpose of its very existence.

+There are two values of software: the value of its *behavior* and the value of its *structure* (softness).
+Which of these two values is the most important, you ask?
+If you have worked in the software industry for more than a day, you will know that software requirements tend to change a lot.

+Stakeholders and users expect to have the ability to change the behavior of a program without paying high cost.
+This means that a program that's hard to change can become useless very quickly.
+On the other hand, a program that's easy to change is much more valuable, as it can keep adapting to new requirements and it will continue to work over the lifetime of the system.

+Therefore, structure should be given priority over behavior in all but the most urgent circumstances, and this brings us to the next point.

 # We are not done when the program works

 Many programmers work in a way that aligns with what we described as the boss's definition of importance, thinking that their value as professionals comes from speed of development.